Awhile7127/rpg/README.md

 Relies on `os.time()` for generating a `math.randomseed()`, which is a potential security issue.

-Does not adhere to standard UNIX getopt currently.
+Adheres to UNIX `getopt` standards excluding positional arguments.

 See `lparse` repo for further info.